 Give your simulator superpowers

-Using User Defaults to store preferences in Swift
+User Defaults reading and writing in Swift

 User Defaults are the go-to solution for Swift applications to store preferences that persist across launches of your app.
 It’s a key-value store backed by a property list (plist) file.
 Due to this type of backing store, you need to be aware of the supported storage types.